clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox-cl-installer.rst

 #.
 Launch the |VBM| from your host system.

 #.
-Click the *New* button to create a new VM.
+Click the :guilabel:`New` button to create a new VM.

 #.
 Choose :guilabel:`Expert mode`.

 #.
-In :guilabel:`Create Virtual Machine`, enter the following settings:
+On the :guilabel:`Create Virtual Machine` screen, enter the following settings:

    - **Name**: Choose name (e.g. ClearLinuxOS-VM).
    - **Type**: Linux